Yuu Miyake: Biography

-In 2000, Miyake worked with Namco director Keita Takahashi on a video project called "Texas 2000".
-Takahashi was so impressed with his work that he gave him full responsibility as sound director on the 2004 release Katamari Damacy.
-He was given creative freedom, and considers the sound design and music to have been a major aspect of the game's success.
-He aimed to write catchy melodies for the game, feeling that video game music since the second half of the 90s had become unmemorable.
+Takahashi was so impressed with his work on Texas 2000 that he eventually gave him full responsibility as sound director on the 2004 game Katamari Damacy.
+He was also given extensive trust and creative freedom, and considers the sound design and music to have been a major aspect of the game's success.
+In addition to covering a wide range of genres, he aimed to write catchy melodies for the game, feeling that video game music since the second half of the 90s had become unmemorable.
 He also served as the sound director for future titles in the series, and composed for Takahashi's Noby Noby Boy in 2009.

-In 2011, he left Bandai Namco to become a freelance composer and established Miyakeyuu Studio, feeling that he would not grow any further as a musician at the company.
-He has continued to contribute tracks to further Bandai Namco games, and has also worked on games by other companies.
+In 2011, he left Bandai Namco and established Miyakeyuu Studio, feeling that he would not grow any further as a musician at the company.
+He has continued to contribute tracks to further Bandai Namco games, and has also worked on games by other companies, including Super Monkey Ball: Banana Splitz and Gunslinger Stratos.
 He also started a side project with former Bandai Namco co-worker Yoshihito Yano, named Mikanz.
 Miyake attended MAGFest 13 in January 2015, holding a QA conference and performing various Katamari Damacy series songs under his DJ handle of "eutron".
 Yano also attended the event.

-Outside of his work in the video game industry, he has served as a part-time lecturer at Tokyo Polytechnic University since 2014.
+Outside of his work in the video game industry, he has worked as a part-time lecturer at Tokyo Polytechnic University since 2014.
+He tries to ensure that his classes are up-to-date and as fun as possible for students.